bearrobotics-public/cloud/docs/concepts/mission.md

 For example, a user wanting a Servi-family robot to complete a restaurant delivery workflow could make use of a DeliveryMission.
-This has logic to take several destinations (positions in the map), navigate to each one, and wait for food to be removed before moving onto the next destination.
+This has logic to take several goals (positions in the map), navigate to each one, and wait for food to be removed before moving onto the next goal.
 It also includes things like prompting the customer to remove food, and other quality-of-life behaviors for the restaurant delivery use-case.
 This is useful for things like touchscreen control apps, allowing your application to send simple mission